segmentio/segment-docs/src/engage/onboarding.md

 1. Follow Facebook's instructions to log in to your Facebook account.
 2. When you reach the **Fill in your business information** page, choose your WhatsApp Business Account or create a new account.
 Select **Next**.
-3. Select your WhatsApp Business Profile or create a new profile.
-Select **Next**.
+3. Create a new WhatsApp Business Profile that follows [Meta's display name guidelines](https://www.facebook.com/business/help/757569725593362){:target="_blank"}.
+Fill out all fields, then select **Next**.
 4. In your Twilio console, copy the number shown in the **Number to register with WhatsApp** field.
 Paste it into the  **Phone number field** on the Facebook **Add a phone number for WhatsApp** page, then select **Next**.
 5. Facebook prompts you to verify your phone number.
 Select the **Text message** radio button, then select **Next**.
 6. In your Twilio console, copy the number in the **Verify via text messages** section, then enter it into the Facebook **Verification code** field.
 Select **Next**.